OpenMDAO/OpenMDAO/openmdao/docs/examples/hohmann_transfer/hohmann_transfer.rst

     h = \sqrt{p \mu}

-Where :math:`p` is the semilatus rectum of the orbit and :math:`\mu` is the gravitational paramter of the central body.
+Where :math:`p` is the semilatus rectum of the orbit and :math:`\mu` is the gravitational parameter of the central body.

 The semilatus rectum is computed as: